How can I participate?

 Our volunteers support AIDS/LifeCycle one day at a time!
 From supporting indiviual Special Events throughout the season to coming out in full-force to help Orientation Day run smoothly, our volunteers meet every challenge with a smile.
 Click here to learn about the different ways you can be involved as a volunteer!

 AIDS/LifeCycle is all about raising critical funds to support San Francisco AIDS Foundation and the Los Angeles LGBT Center.
 You can support AIDS/LifeCycle by making a donation, either to an individual participant.
-You can also make a general donation to the AIDS/LifeCycle General Donation Fund online by clicking here, or download an offline donation form for AIDS/LifeCycle’s benefiting agencies: Los Angeles LGBT Center or San Francisco AIDS Foundation.
+You can also make a general donation to the AIDS/LifeCycle General Donation Fund online by clicking here, or download an offline donation form for AIDS/LifeCycle’s benefiting agencies: San Francisco AIDS Foundation and the Los Angeles LGBT Center.
 Every dollar counts, and your donations are put to work immediately!

 How do I get started fundraising?